Mobile Commerce 101: Advantages, Disadvantages, Stats [+Examples]

 Customer experience is the no. 1 thing for any e-commerce business.
 The better your shopping experience, the more income you generate.

 Great customer experience is not only about finding products in a few simple clicks.
 It also about sharing purchases with friends and families as well as getting help from fellow buyers.

-For example, Glovo mobile app allows customers to rate their user experience and leave reviews.
+For example, Glovo mobile addon allows customers to rate their user experience and leave reviews.
 This makes it easier for new buyers to make their first order and choose what they are looking for.

 Add exclusive features, easier payment options, and other useful things, and you will have customers coming in over and over again.

 Tip: Learn how to develop and enhance the user experience design of your m-commerce addon with these best UX tutorials.